-Forecast-based financing in Southern Africa – the future of humanitarian risk reduction14/10/2020 - by the IFRC
+Forecast-based financing in Southern Africa – the future of humanitarian risk reduction

 (This story is a press release issued yesterday by the IFRC in Pretoria to mark International Disaster Risk Reduction Day; it has been edited here for length.
 FbF is being implemented by seven of the ten National Societies coordinated by the IFRC Southern Africa – eSwatini, Lesotho, Malawi, Mozambique, Namibia, Zambia and Zimbabwe – for cyclones, floods or droughts.)

 In Southern Africa, remarkable efforts have been made by regional bodies, governments and organizations to issue early-warning information and alerts to relevant government departments, concerned organizations and the public.

 However, there has been very little effort to facilitate the translation of these warnings into early actions and informed early decision-making, until now.

 “Whereas traditional disaster response is based on damage-limiting reaction to weather-related hazards, forecast-based financing (FbF) focuses on anticipating them with the help of scientific data and research,” said IFRC Southern Africa head Dr Michael Charles.

 “The Red Cross Red Crescent Movement is a pioneer in the area of disaster management.
 With FbF we continue along this path, but instead of responding only, we now anticipate adverse events, and provide humanitarian assistance accordingly.
 It’s a real game-changer for us.”